sgtz/FSharp.Control.JSoftware/README.md

 #Architecture

-You might want to migrate to a J based RESTful approach in the future, or your REST layer might make JD SQLesque requests or hook into your connection exposed API (akin to a stored procedure).
+You might want to migrate to a J based RESTful approach in time, or your REST layer might make those SQL / stored procedure-esque requests via the JD connector and you could leave it as is.
 In this context the use case is indistinguishable from any other database -> SQL or stored procedure idiom, except you've got a very capable analytics language to express your ideas in.

 #Licence